sbatson5/imposter-syndrome-blog/content/posts/2019-08-03---Going-from-ember-to-vue.md

 <aside>Photo by <a href="https://www.pexels.com/@hilaryh">Hilary Halliwell on Pexels</a></aside>

 This isn't meant to be a knock on Vue, but it doesn't come with as much stuff out of the box as Ember.
-In fact, this is probably a huge plus.
 [Vue CLI](https://cli.vuejs.org/) allows you to generate a project quickly, but much like Create React App, you are getting a pretty simple UI application with webpack pre-configured for you.
-And yes, webpack over Brocolli is another big difference... but it's probably a good one (noted disclaimer that [ember-embroider](https://github.com/embroider-build/embroider) is helping the community move towards webpack).
+And yes, webpack over brocolli is another big difference... but it's probably a good one (noted disclaimer that [ember-embroider](https://github.com/embroider-build/embroider) is helping the community move towards webpack).

 However, anything you want to do in ember, probably already has an equivalent library in Vue.
-And most of these libraries are maintained by core team members, so they feel very official.
+And most of these libraries are maintained by core team members, so they feel very official (unlike the React ecosystem).
 With just a couple more `vue add` commands, you can get routing and state management in your app, so it's really not a _huge_ knock against Vue.
-Unlike React, however, these are officially supported addons, developed my many core team members.
-In fact, both [Vuex](https://vuex.vuejs.org/) and [Vue Router](https://router.vuejs.org/) are subdomains of the official Vue website.
+In fact, both [Vuex](https://vuex.vuejs.org/) and [Vue Router](https://router.vuejs.org/) are subdomains of the official Vue website -- showing developers that these are real considerations by the core team.
-So, even though they are addons, they are treated as first-class citizens.

 ## Components are one file